-FEMA has been a client of ours since last year for our maps, loss analytics, and probabilistic models.
+FEMA has been a client of our maps, loss analytics, and probabilistic models.
 FEMA maps are a fantastic resource in many parts of the country.
 The engineers, scientists, FEMA staff, and everybody else who works on these is doing a great service for the U.S. taxpayers.
 That said, wise risk management doesn't look at just one source of data.

 How is your solution helping property underwriters specifically?